 Safety and security

-Pickpocketing, bag snatching and other petty crime occurs, particularly on public transport, intercity buses and at major tourist areas including in Old Havana, El Centro, Vedado and the Malecon, as well as on the beaches of Playa del Este, Varadero and Santiago de Cuba.
+Pickpocketing, bag snatching and other petty crime occurs, particularly on public transport, intercity buses and at major tourist areas such as in Old Havana, El Centro, Vedado and the Malecon, and on the beaches of Playa del Este, Varadero and Santiago de Cuba.

 Car-related crime is increasing.
 A common ploy used by thieves is to slash car tyres and then assist in repairs, while an accomplice steals from the vehicle.
 Thieves who pose as hitchhikers are also common.

 - Carry only what you need.
 Leave other valuables in a secure location.

 - Don't tempt thieves – avoid displaying expensive watches, jewellery, phones and cameras.